Broward's Working on Final Tally, Judge Says Numbers "Are All Wrong"

 NBC/Fox Journalist Sarah Chakales tweeted that the Canvassing Board is reviewing the voting report and noticing some numbers don’t add up.
 The Judge said: “Yeah they’re all wrong.”

-The self-imposed deadline of 10 a.m. was not be met.
+The self-imposed deadline of 10 a.m. was not be met [they made the noon deadline].
 It appears the Canvassing Board presenter, Joe D’Alessandro “mistransposed numbers for one race and messed up numbers for the amendments.
 He’s fixing it now and coming back to re-present the official numbers.”

 PALM BEACH AND SUSAN BUCHER